RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 One of the strengths of this approach is flexibility.
 I run different configurations for different documentation types:

-# German documentation with Mistral AI
+# German documentation with local embeddings

-python github_to_qdrant.py config_user-documentation.json
+python github_to_qdrant.py config_multilingual.yaml

-# Low-code documentation with codestral-embed
+# Technical documentation with Mistral AI

-python github_to_qdrant.py config_lowcode.json
+python github_to_qdrant.py config_technical.yaml

-python github_to_qdrant.py config_codebase-complete.json
+python github_to_qdrant.py config_pdf_processing.yaml

-Beyond Markdown: Extensibility
+Beyond Markdown: Full Document Processing

 The Bottom Line